getzola/zola/docs/content/documentation/getting-started/configuration.md

 # When set to "true", the Sass files in the `sass` directory are compiled.
 compile_sass = false

+# When set to "true", the generated HTML files are minified.
+minify_html = false

 # A list of glob patterns specifying asset files to ignore when the content
 # directory is processed.
 Defaults to none, which means that all asset files are
 # copied over to the `public` directory.